How the Sixth Mass Extinction Affects the U.S. Economy

 The Shocking Cost of the Sixth Mass Extinction

-A mass extinction is when more than 50% of the world’s species die out over a geologically short period.
-It occurs in less than 200,000 years, a period that’s short when compared to the earth’s 3.5 billion-year history.
+Mass extinction is when more than 50% of the world’s species die in a geologically short period.
 A species is a group of organisms that have similar appearance, anatomy, physiology, and genetics.
 The environment changes so fast that most species can’t adapt or evolve, so they go extinct.
 It occurs over 150 years to 200,000 years.

 Scientists detect mass extinctions using carbon dating of ancient rock layers.
 It's only happened five times in the earth’s history.
 In May 2019, the United Nations reported that 1 million species face extinction, many within decades.
 Most scientists agree that the earth is in the process of the sixth mass extinction.

 The Five Past Mass Extinction Events

 - The Ordovician extinction occurred 440 million years ago ending the It ended the Age of Invertebrates.
 Gondwana, the southern part of Pangea, drifted to Antarctica and formed glaciers.
 They cooled the earth and made sea levels fall.
 Other theories blame a gamma-ray burst from a supernova or high levels of metal for the cooler oceans.
 Others say that volcanoes were the cause.
 The cold killed 85% of all species, most of which were small marine animals and plants.
 The dead plankton created the oil that we burn today.
 Coral, algae, fungi, lichen, and mosses survive to this day.
 It ushered in the Silurian Period and the Age of Fishes.